 Fix 1 – Check for hardware issues

-Before moving to some in-depth measures, you should determine the issue isn’t caused by the defective hardware.
-Here are 3 steps for you to do basic troubleshooting.
+Above all, you should rule out the defective hardware as a possible cause.
+And here are 3 steps for you to do some basic troubleshooting.

 - If you’re using a wireless keyboard, make sure its batteries still have power and the receiver is connected properly.

 - Connect your keyboard to any other computer.
 If it fails to work neither, your device is probably damaged and you should reach out to Corsair for further assistance.